tuansydau/c-game-server/README.md

-## A game server for a turn-based text RPG
+## A game server implementation for a webfishing/stardew valley crossover game

 ### Where it's at
-* Can continuously receive messages from a client until client closes its connection
+* Can continuously receive messages from up to 10 clients concurrently (I didn't test more)
-* Uses TCP at the moment, but will switch to UDP
+* Currently uses TDP

 ### Usage
 Run `make` in the root directory, then: